The financial news media cracks me up.

 - Management teams with great reputations, strong core values, and significant ownership stakes.

 If that sounds like a methodology you can make sense of, click here to try Stock Advisor free for 30 days and see all of our research and recommendations.
-There is absolutely no obligation to subscribe.
+There's absolutely no obligation to subscribe.

 Tim Hanson does not own shares of any company mentioned.
-Dell and Starbucks are Stock Advisor recommendations.
-Dell, Home Depot, and Wal-Mart are Inside Value recommendations.
-Johnson & Johnson is an Income Investor pick.
+Sysco is a Motley Fool Income Investor recommendation.
 The Motley Fool's disclosure policy wants you to let it know ... should it stay or should it go?